A Model of Polarization on Social Media: The Welfare-Maximizing Nash Equilibrium

-If the budget is larger, subsidies might target a player who does not receive links in absence of the subsidy, if they are located in a region of the type space that is heavily populated, as this generates the largest spillovers.
-If the subsidy is large enough, this player is the only one receiving links.
-Hence, the resulting network is a star.
+With a larger budget, subsidies can target players who would not receive links without the subsidy, particularly if they are situated in densely populated areas of the type space, as this fosters network spillovers.
+If the subsidy is sufficiently large, this player becomes the sole recipient of links, resulting in a star network.

-In the light of this result, small grants are best allocated to specialists who are already quite productive, as they generate the most local spillovers, while large grants are best allocated to ``the average scientists'' (in terms of tastes), even if they are not the most productive to begin with.
-Hence, Proposition \ref{prop:subsidy} makes sense of the seemingly paradoxical allocation of research funds.
-Indeed, in the EU only 15 to 20\% of research funds are allocated on the basis of excellence (through personal European Research Council, or ERC, grants), while the rest is allocated on the basis of the societal impact of research projects that are not necessarily composed by the most productive scientists.
+However, the hub of this star does not provide the same bundle as in the efficient solution.
+Instead, the hub will offer a public goods bundle based on its own preferences, without considering the preferences of the free riders relying on it.
+In contrast to \cite{kinateder2023free}, where a planner always induces a star with a single public good, in our setting a star emerges only with a sufficiently large budget.